"In this country American means white. Everybody else has to hyphenate."

 We asked a theater professional, Lesley Delmenico, to adapt our manuscript into a 30-minute Performance followed by guided small-group discussion.

-They told us why More Than Skin Deep: Live Conversations needs to reach those who hunger for hope and the opportunity to engage in thoughtful conversations.
+Funded by a Mellon Presidential Grant for "Connecting People through Humanities," we launched our first live performance.
+The audience asked for more.
+They said More Than Skin Deep: Live Conversations needs to reach those who hunger for hope and the opportunity to engage in thoughtful conversations.